rlorimier/hangman_py/README.md

 - Created in Python using Visual studio Code.
 - Deployed in Heroku for online interaction.
 - Use of random library to select a random word from a list.
+- Use of time library to add a short delay at the beginning of the game to present the game rules.
 - Lines commented for an easy and clear code understanding.

 ### User features
+- Before the game starts, user is presented with the game rules.
 - Hangman is build as user makes wrong guesses.
 - Console tells user if the guessed letter is right or wrong.
 - List of all guessed letters is shown.